MujiS8226/pygame_dodger_project/README.md

   <h1 align="center">Pygame Dodger Project</h1>

   <p align="center">
-    A project using mainly pygame module to create a space dodging game.
+    A project using mainly pygame library to create a space dodging game.
 The player will control the spaceship to avoid falling stars in a limited range, while appreciating the beauty of the space.
     <br />
     <img src="./img/GamePlay_preview.png" alt="GamePlay Preview" width="200" height=auto>
   </p>